Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

       *None*
     * *Returns* \
       [Result](#result)
-        * S = Unordered collection of asset classes (String) with their respective quantities (Int128). \
+        * S = Unordered collection of asset labels (String) with their respective quantities (Int128). \
           The assets contained in this address.
-This is given by a collection of mappings from asset class to their respective quantities.
-See the [structure of the asset class](#structure-of-an-asset-class-string) for more information.
+This is given by a collection of mappings from asset label to their respective quantities.
+See the [structure of the asset label](#structure-of-an-asset-label) for more information.
         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * An I/O or database error that is unrelated to the parameters passed by the caller.